-Since 2013, the Carolina Reaper pepper has been the World’s Hottest Pepper, according to the Guinness Book of World Records.
-We are going to tell you all about this hot pepper, including its origin, how to grow the Carolina Reaper, and we will even give you some recipes for cooking with this Superhot pepper below.
+The Carolina Reaper pepper became the World’s Hottest Pepper in 2013, according to the Guinness Book of World Records, and maintained this record up until August 2023, when Pepper X took the crown away from it.
+We are going to tell you all about this hot pepper, including its origin, how to grow the Carolina Reaper, and we will even give you some recipes for cooking with this super hot pepper below.

 Where did the Carolina Reaper come from?
 And when did it become the World’s Hottest Pepper?
 How hot is it anyway?
 Let’s find out!

 A grower by the name of Ed Currie first developed the Carolina Reaper.
 He didn’t set out to create the World’s Hottest Pepper, but he did.
 Currie created this pepper in South Carolina by crossing a Pakistani Naga and a Red Habanero pepper.

 In 2013, the Guinness Book of World Records named the Carolina Reaper, also called the HP22B pepper, the hottest chili pepper in the world.
 This pepper comes in between 1,569,300 and 2,200,000 Scoville Heat Units (SHUs).

 This pepper really brings the heat, but it also has some other flavors to contribute.
 The Reaper has a fruity and sweet flavor with chocolate/cherry undertones.
 You also get tongue-burning, face-melting, mind-altering heat.